xpqz/dyalog-docs/windows-installation-and-configuration-guide/docs/runtime-applications-addional.md

-<h1> Run-Time Applications Additonal Considerations</h1>
+<h1 class="heading"><span class="name">Run-Time Applications Additonal Considerations</span></h1>

-## Accessing your Application using RIDE
+## Accessing your Application using Ride

-If you wish to access your run-time application remotely using the RIDE, you must  put a copy of the appropriate Conga DLLs (see [Files](files-and-directories.md)) in the same directory as your .EXE or workspace.
+If you wish to access your run-time application remotely using Ride, you must  put a copy of the appropriate Conga DLLs (see [Files](files-and-directories.md)) in the same directory as your .EXE or workspace.

 ## Additional Files for Syncfusion